As for monkshood and wolfsbane, they are the same plant, which also goes by the name of aconite. Well? Why aren't you all copying that down?"

 -- Severus Snape (PS8)

-- Included in Snape's first potions lesson, when he asks Harry the difference between monkshood and wolfsbane (PS8)
+Monkshood was included in Snape's first potions lesson, when he asks Harry the difference between that and wolfsbane (PS8).

-- Used in the Wide-Eye or Awakening Potion (Pm)
+Monkshood is an ingredient in the Wide-Eye or Awakening Potion (Pm:SB).

 Aconite is often called "monkshood" because the large blue flowers resemble the hooded cloaks worn by monks.